“Your kingdom come. Your will be done, on earth as it is in heaven.”

 The Topeka congregation subscribes to Text in Church a Church Communications Email/Texting Software.
 Through this software we send information and reminders to our friends and members, about upcoming Topeka congregation Online and In Person activities.

 If you are not receiving these notifications, please contact Jim Fairchild and request to be added to this notification service.
-If you do not wish to receive these notifications, you can choose to "OPT OUT" by clicking on the opt out button in the message.
+If you do not wish to receive these notifications, you can choose to "opt out or STOP" receiving these digital notifications by clicking on stop or unsubscribe button in the message.
 If you decide to opt out, you will not receive any further electronic communications through this service. |

 Email messages will be from topekacofchrist@gmail.com and Text messages will be from (785) 264-6275.
 Please add these contacts to your "safe list" so that our messages are not marked as "spam".